 Blueberry Fritters

-- eggs room temperature
+- Egg: Use eggs at room temperature.

-- granulated sugar
+- Sugar: White granulated sugar.

-- milk
+- Milk: Whole milk or fat-free.

+Fold blueberries into the dough just until they are covered.
 Preheat a heavy pot with oil.
-Once the oil reaches 375F you can fry fitters.
-With the help of ice-cream scoop or spoon, drop balls of batter into oil.
-Fritters are ready when they have darker brown color.
+Once the oil reaches 375oF, you can fry fitters.
+With the help of an ice cream scoop or spoon, drop balls of batter into the oil.
+Fritters are ready when they have a darker brown color.
+Remove fritters into the bowl with granulated sugar and toss around.
+Let’s cool and enjoy!

 - Don’t overmix the dough.
 Overmixing dough will make fritters flat and dense.

 Fritters are best enjoyed on the same day they are made.
 Store fritters in an air-tight container on the countertop for 2-3 days.
-You can also freeze fritters in Ziploc bag for up to a month.

 Blueberry Fritters